-So, I wanted to find an office where I wouldn’t inadvertently be inhaling mercury vapor while being treated.
+So, I had to find an office where I could avoid inadvertently inhaling mercury vapor during my appointment.

-#3 The dentist has to have a “helper’s heart”.
+Requirement #3: The dentist must have a “helper’s heart”.

 We believe that we teach others how we would like to be treated by them.

 Here’s how that relates to being a new patient in a dental office.
-We believe we must approach situations consciously and clearly so we can start the relationship on the right foot.
+We must approach these situations consciously and clearly so we can start the relationship on the right foot.

 Finding the right dentist…

-First, to IAOMT to find a mercury-safe dentist.
-At least I could make sure I wasn’t going to be poisoned by mercury from the experience.
+First, I went to the IAOMT’s site to find a mercury-safe dentist.
+At least I could make sure I wasn’t going to be poisoned by mercury during the appointment.

 I found one dentist in the area that was listed as mercury-safe.
 I called the office and found that they had no availability all week.

-Second, time to find a dentist who used ozone.
+Second, it was time to find a dentist who used ozone.

-After searching both the internet and this database, I found one dentist about 1.5 hours away who looked like the best option.
+After searching both the internet and the IAOMT database, I found a dentist (located about 1.5 hours away) who looked like the best option.

 At the encouragement of my wisest counsel, Susan, I turned to our local network.
-I asked a dear, wise friend in the area who his dentist was.
+I asked a dear, wise friend in the area for the details on his dentist.

-At least I could accomplish my third desire; a dentist with a helper’s heart.
+I figured maybe I could at least find someone who met my third requirement (finding a dentist with a helper’s heart).

-It turned out that this dentist to whom we were being referred had an opening the very next morning!
+It turned out that this dentist had an opening the very next morning!

-Also, it is possible to politely refuse the needle and ask to be given a few minutes to gather yourself.
-Breathing consciously can provide tremendous resiliency to prevent nerve sensations from getting the best of you.
+Also, if it’s your preference, it is possible to politely refuse the needle and instead ask to be given a few minutes to gather yourself.
+Breathing consciously can help prevent nerve sensations from getting the best of you.

-I was relieved to find out that the office had literally just moved to this new location 2 days before my treatment.
-This meant to me that even if they did use mercury, at least the office wouldn’t be loaded with mercury vapor from years of improper handling of this toxin.
+I was relieved to discover that the office had just moved to this new location 2 days before my treatment.
+This meant that even if they did use mercury, at least the office wouldn’t be loaded with mercury vapor from years of improper handling of this toxin.

 The second blessing was that I was their first appointment for the day and the dentist was a friendly person.
 He came out and greeted me, shook my hand, and asked me some general questions.
-Very personable and kind.
-Got the helper’s heart!
+He was very personable and kind, and definitely had a helper’s heart.